Stomach Bloating: Meaning, Symptoms, Causes, Treatment and How to Get Relief Naturally

 Stomach bloating is often confused with body fat, but the two are different.
 Fat changes slowly over time, while bloating can appear quickly and make your belly feel tight, heavy, or stretched.

-Many people ask, “why is my stomach bloated?” especially when clothes feel tighter by evening.
-Bloating is usually linked to digestion, gas, or bowel movement patterns, but it can also feel confusing because it changes from day to day.
+Many people ask, “Why is my stomach bloated?” especially when clothes feel tighter in the evening.
+Bloating is usually linked to digestion, gas, or bowel movement patterns.
+In many cases, it connects with common causes of gas that build up during the day.

 Bloated Stomach Meaning